bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 8. Upon completion, a graph of algorithm runtime vs number of modes will display.
 This graph can be compared with the results resented in [Bijinemula et al.](https://waynestateprod-my.sharepoint.com/:f:/g/personal/ez9213_wayne_edu/Em0cgsbtXSRJs5vxJfcFpeAB-LUFyp5K6H0cxSClSs6Syg?e=NJsR2H)

+_Note: Completion time for one run may take at least 7 minutes for the Knapsack-Based algorithm and 15.8 hours for the DRT-based algorithm under __[Tested System Specifications](#tested-system-specifications)__._

 ### B) Manual Install (Ubuntu 18.04)

 1. Run the following shell script in linux terminal and enter the appropriate credentials when prompted: